 Keep to a healthy weight

 How much you weigh is one part of the picture - what you eat can also have an impact on your risk of cancer too.
 Red meat (beef, pork, lamb, mutton and goat) in large and regular quantities, processed meat (ham, salami, sausages or bacon) and too few portions of fruit and veg can increase your risk of bowel and colorectal cancer.
 According to Cancer Research UK, 54% of bowel cancers are avoidable.
-Find out more about the symptoms and diagnosis of bowel cancer in our article.
+Find out more about the symptoms and diagnosis of bowel cancer.

-4) Drink within healthy limits
+Drink within healthy limits

-6) Take care of your skin
+Take care of your skin

 Exposure to ultraviolet (UV) light via the sun or a sunbed is a leading cause of skin cancer as the UV radiation can damage the DNA in your skin cells.
 Almost nine out of 10 skin cancers can be avoided through taking safety precautions in the sun, including judicious use of sunscreen, and never using a sunbed.

+Virtually all of the 3,100 cases of cervical cancer diagnosed in the UK each year are caused by HPV.
 The human papillomavirus (HPV) is a common infection that usually causes no problems.
 However, persistent or high-risk variants can lead to cancer.
-Virtually all of the 3,100 cases of cervical cancer diagnosed in the UK each year are caused by HPV.

-Going for regular smear tests will help pick up any changes to the cervix and, these days, teenage girls are offered an anti-HPV vaccine at school, which reduces the risk of infection.
+Going for regular smear tests will help pick up any changes to the cervix and, these days, teenagers are offered an anti-HPV vaccine at school, which reduces the risk of infection.
 Men who have sex with other men can request the vaccination via sexual health clinics (as they have a higher risk of anal cancer as a result of infection).

 HPV isn’t the only infection that carries a risk of cancer.
 Two types of hepatitis viruses (hepatitis B and hepatitis C) can cause cancer.
 They’re spread through blood-to-blood contact, for example, through sharing unsterilised needles, razors or toothbrushes, or through unprotected sex.
 To lower your risk, use a condom during sex and take precautions to avoid sharing risky items.
 Also, avoid getting piercings or tattoos done in a place that is unhygienic.
 There is a vaccination against hepatitis B for those at high risk or if you’re travelling to a country where it is common.